 We always welcome visitors to help enrich our curriculum.
 We look to give children real-life links wherever we can and we are lucky to have had many experts from different organisations to help us with this.
 Here are just a few examples of some of our recent community visitors:

-- Year 2 had experts from the RNLI to link with their topic, and 'Samuel Peeps' to help them learn about the fire of London
+- Year 2 had experts from the RNLI to link with their topic, and 'Samuel Pepys' to help them learn about the fire of London

-- Year 4 have had a sessions with ex- workers from our local ( and now shut down ) Blue bird Toffee factory
+- Year 4 have had a session with ex- workers from our local Blue bird Toffee factory.
+Sadly, the factory has been closed for some years

 - The wildlife trust delivered an assembly about the importance of bees